How many times have you been watching YouTube and heard, “This video is sponsored by Nord VPN?”

 There is an ever-growing number of influencer marketing companies that try to match influencers with sponsors.

-Famebit is the most well-known and was purchased by YouTube in 2016.
-You’d think that YouTube entering the space would mean they’re the only option.
+You’d think that YouTube integrating this into their platform would mean they’re the only option.
 But, there are dozens of companies popping up in this space.
 Here are just a few (there are many more).

 These are typically 3rd parties that will help you monetize your channel in exchange for a revenue split.